OxSon/AutoCompleteA03/instructions.md

 }
 ```

 Corner cases.
-Each static method should throw a java.lang.NullPointerException if any of its arguments is null.
+Each static method should throw a `java.lang.NullPointerException` if any of its arguments is null.
 You should assume that the argument array is in sorted order (with respect to the supplied comparator).

 Performance requirements.
-The firstIndexOf() and lastIndexOf() methods should make at most 1 + ⌈log2 N⌉ compares in the worst case,
+The `firstIndexOf()` and `lastIndexOf()` methods should make at most `1 + ⌈log2 N⌉` compares in the worst case,

 ### Part 3: autocomplete
-In this part, you will implement an immutable data type that provides autocomplete functionality for a given set of string and weights, using Term and BinarySearchDeluxe.
+In this part, you will implement an immutable data type that provides autocomplete functionality for a given set of string and weights, using `Term` and `BinarySearchDeluxe`.
 To do so, sort the terms in lexicographic order; use binary search to find the set of terms that start with a given prefix; and sort the matching terms in descending order by weight.
-Organize your program by creating an immutable data type Autocomplete with the following API:
+Organize your program by creating an immutable data type `Autocomplete` with the following API:

 ```java
 public class Autocomplete {